Bayesian inference on Cox regression models using catalytic prior distributions: Introduction

 \section{Introduction}

-Survival analysis plays a pivotal role in various fields, such as medicine, public health, genetics, and engineering \citep{mills2010introducing,kalbfleisch2011statistical,latimer2013survival}.
-Understanding the relationship between survival time (time-to-event data) and risk factors is vital in such analyses.
-The well-known Cox proportional hazards model (Cox model) \citep{cox1972regression} is the most frequently used tool for investigating this relationship.
-This model assumes a proportional hazards structure and is composed of two parts: a nonparametric baseline hazards function and a parametric component that contains regression coefficients for covariates.
-The parametric component elucidates the association between risk factors and hazards, and is thus often the main focus for researchers.
+The Cox proportional hazards model (Cox model) \citep{cox1972regression} is a widely used model for analyzing the relationship between survival time and risk factors (covariates).
+It is composed of two parts: a nonparametric baseline hazard function and a parametric component that contains regression coefficients for covariates.
+The parametric component, which captures the association between covariates and hazards, is often the primary focus of research.

-Existing estimation methods for the parametric component in the Cox model are not fully satisfactory when the number of observations is not sufficiently large relative to the number of covariates, a situation often seen in clinical studies and other survival analyses \citep{beca2021impact}.
-The current paper studies the Bayesian inference for the Cox model and we aim to propose a class of prior distributions that are able to provide stable Bayesian inference even when the sample size is not sufficiently large.
-Throughout the paper, we use the compact term ``priors" in place of the long term ``prior distributions" for convenience.
+Existing estimation methods for the parametric component in the Cox model are not fully satisfactory when the number of observations $n$ is not sufficiently large relative to the number of covariates $p$, a situation often seen in clinical studies and other survival analyses \citep{beca2021impact}.
+The maximum partial likelihood estimator (MPLE) \citep{cox1972regression, cox1975partial}, though widely used, becomes unstable and biased when $p$ increases to be comparable to $n$ \citep{Bryson1981,zhang2022modern}.

-A standard frequentist's estimation method for the Cox model is the maximum partial likelihood estimator (MPLE) \citep{cox1972regression, cox1975partial}, which focuses on the parametric component and does not involve the estimation of the baseline hazard function.
-The MPLE has been widely used in practical applications due to the availability of easy-to-use software \citep{therneau_modeling_2000}.
-For any fixed Cox model, theoretical properties of the MPLE have been well-developed \citep{tsiatis1981large,andersen1982cox,wong1986theory}.
-However, when the dimension $p$ of the model is comparable to or larger than $n$, the MPLE is unstable and biased \citep{Bryson1981,zhang2022modern}.
-Such problematic behaviors of MPLE demand careful consideration.